Azure/avdaccelerator/workload/docs/autoGenerated/deploy-baseline.bicep.md

 useSharedImage | No       | Set to deploy image from Azure Compute Gallery.
 (Default: false) avdImageTemplateDefinitionId | No       | Source custom image ID.
 (Default: "") storageOuPath  | No       | OU name for Azure Storage Account.
 It is recommended to create a new AD Organizational Unit (OU) in AD and disable password expiration policy on computer accounts or service logon accounts accordingly.
-(Default: "") createOuForStorage | No       | If OU for Azure Storage needs to be created - set to true and ensure the domain join credentials have priviledge to create OU and create computer objects or join to domain.
-(Default: false) avdUseCustomNaming | No       | AVD resources custom naming.
+(Default: "") avdUseCustomNaming | No       | AVD resources custom naming.
 (Default: false) avdServiceObjectsRgCustomName | No       | AVD service resources resource group custom name.
 (Default: rg-avd-app1-dev-use2-service-objects) avdNetworkObjectsRgCustomName | No       | AVD network resources resource group custom name.
 (Default: rg-avd-app1-dev-use2-network)